 Dr. Lauren McConnell is Assistant Professor in Communication and Dramatic Arts at Central Michigan University.
 Previously she taught at the University of Pittsburgh and Łódź University (Poland) as a visiting professor and was a Fulbright lecturer at the University of Constantine the Philosopher (Slovak Republic) and Plovdiv University (Bulgaria).
 She received a PhD in theater and drama from Northwestern University, where her dissertation, which was supported by a Boren Graduate International Fellowship, explored censorship and its effect on Czech playwriting under communism.
-For her Charles H. Revson Foundation Fellowship, she is conducting research for her project “The Fireflies: A Children’s Play with Music Produced in Terezín.”
+For her Charles H. Revson Foundation Fellowship, she conducted research for her project “The Fireflies: A Children’s Play with Music Produced in Terezín.”

 Dr. McConnell is both a scholar and a playwright.
 Her recent academic publications include “Understanding Paul Robeson’s Soviet Experience” (2010) in Theatre History Studies; “The Dramatic Choice of Cooperation and Non-Violence: Vaclav Havel’s Tomorrow We Will Start Up!”
 (2008) in Discourses and Spaces of (In)tolerance; and “Daniela Fischerová’s The Massage Table: Politics and Guilt in Post-Communist Czechoslovakia” (2000) in Modern Czech Studies.